Housing Trust Silicon Valley logo

 Housing Trust Silicon Valley is a Community Development Financial Institution (CDFI) established to address the Bay Area housing crisis through innovative financing and public-private partnerships.
 Operating since 2000, they have invested $690 million in affordable housing across a 14-county region including the greater Bay Area and Sacramento, creating 28,700 housing opportunities and housing 53,800 people.
 Their work leverages $9 billion in partner capital for amplified community impact.

 The organization offers three primary service tracks: Developer Financing for affordable housing projects (such as their $1.5M predevelopment loan for Gateway Tower's 220-unit affordable community), Homeownership Assistance programs helping individuals purchase homes in their communities, and Investment Opportunities for those seeking to deploy capital toward affordable housing solutions.
-They partner with major funders including the Apple Affordable Housing Fund and Google's Launch Initiative, and manage specialized funds like the Supportive Housing Fund and TECH Fund.
+They partner with major funders including the Apple Affordable Housing Fund and Google's Launch Initiative, and manage listed funds like the Supportive Housing Fund and TECH Fund.

 Housing Trust Silicon Valley distinguishes itself through mission-aligned capital deployment focused on equity and sustainability rather than profit maximization.
 Their CDFI certification and extensive partnership network enable them to structure complex deals serving populations earning 30-70% of Area Median Income (AMI).
 They emphasize inclusive design and community-forward approaches, as evidenced by projects like The Kelsey Civic Center supporting disability-forward housing.